 THE HISTORY OF PILATES

 JOSEPH HUBERTUS PILATES was born in Monchengladbach Germany in 1883.
 As a child he suffered from several illnesses including asthma and rickets.
-When he was a child Joe’s doctor gave him a book on anatomy.
-He resorted to exercise and athletics to remedy his conditions constantly studying exercise regimens to expand his knowledge and ability.
-He actually cured himself of rickets by wearing short all year round exposing his legs to direct sunlight which triggers the skin into producing large amounts of vitamin D. Partially thanks to his holistic mother and athletic father Joe grew fond of and was fascinated by the classical Greek ideal of a balanced body, mind, and spirit, leading him to develop his own exercise system based on this concept.
+One day Joe’s doctor gave him a book on anatomy which changed his life forever.
+He resorted to exercising and athletics to remedy his own physical conditions.
+Joe continuously studied exercise regimens to expand his abilities and knowledge base on the matter.
+He actually cured himself of rickets by wearing shorts year round exposing his legs to direct sunlight and triggering the skin to produce large amounts of vitamin D. Thanks to his mother's love for holistic healing and his father's dedication to athletics, Joe developed a passion for the human anatomy and wellbeing, especially for the classical Greek ideal of a balanced body, mind and spirit.
+This passion, undoubtedly lead to the creation of his own exercise system: “The Art of Contrology.”
 Growing into adulthood, Joe was no longer the sickly child he had once been.
 He loved skiing and being outdoors.
 He studied bodybuilding, yoga, martial arts and gymnasts.
 He became a semi-professional boxer and even ran away and joined the circus.

 OFF TO THE UK